5th Fetter

 Now turn it further around to: “I am disrespectful of my time,” and ask yourself; are you?

-Are you disrespectful towards yourself in general in your life?
+Are you generally disrespectful towards yourself at different point in your day?

 Why is that?